Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/advanced-and-power-users/kernel-modifications/analyzer-diagnostics/text-nks0055.md

 This code analyzer detects the usage of `SplitNewLinesOld()` from the `TextTools` class found in the `KS.Misc.Text` namespace.

-While `SplitNewLinesOld()` is here to split the new lines efficiently, there has been problems dealing with the mixed newline handling, especially when it comes to splitting text by the Mac OS 9 newline, which is a carriage return character .
+While `SplitNewLinesOld()` is here to split the new lines efficiently, there has been problems dealing with the mixed newline handling, especially when it comes to splitting text by the Mac OS 9 newline, which is a carriage return character `\r`.

 As a result, `SplitNewLines()` has been rewritten to more efficiently handle these situations.